Akshat1305/COVID-19_Analysis/README.md

 ### Prerequisites :eight_spoked_asterisk:

-What things you need to install to run the script and how to install them,
+What things you need to install to run the script and how to install them -

 ```
 pip